damienmckenna/metatag/README.txt

   android-app and ios-app alternative link meta tags, and the Android manifest tag.

+* The hreflang meta tags are available via the Metatag:hreflang submodule.

 * A variety of favicon sizes and styles can be added to the global configuration using the Metatag: Favicons submodule.